-There are nearly 1.5 million people in the the United States Armed Forces and another 1.4 in the Reserves.
+There are nearly 1.5 million people in the United States Armed Forces and another 1.4 in the Reserves.
 The number of US retired Veterans are even more.
 What do these men and women qualify for?
 A Veterans Affair backed loan.
 It is intended as a benefit for those men and women for service to their country.

 The United States government has been providing services to people of the US military for over 100 years.
 This includes such services as medical, insurance, survivor’s benefits, disability, and pensions.
 In 1944 the VA loan program was first conceived.
 VA loans are guaranteed by the United States Department of Veterans Affairs (VA).
 It is a mortgage loan for buyers wishing to purchase a house, condo, or townhouse.
 It can even be used for building a new home.
 In some cases, a VA loan can be used to purchase a manufactured home.
 It is not a government loan.
 Rather should the buyer default the loan, the US Department of Veterans Affairs guarantees the lender against loss of the principal.
-The loan come from qualified mortgage companies that are open to the general public.
+The loan came from qualified mortgage companies that are open to the general public.

 The benefits Of VA Home Loan

-If you are a first time home buyer, many people may steer you to a FHA loan ( First Time Home buyer).
+If you are a first time home buyer, many people may steer you to an FHA loan ( First Time Homebuyer).
 If you are serving or have served in any of the Armed Forces branches- Army, Navy, Marine Corps, Air Force, Coast Guard or National Guard, you may qualify for a VA home loan.
 Reservists and in some cases, surviving spouses of American veterans may also qualify.
-There are also a few other situations where a person might qualify such as being a member of Public Health Service, or a cadet in United States military academy or others.
+There are also a few other situations where a person might qualify such as being a member of Public Health Service, or a cadet in the United States military academy or others.
 Speak with a VA loan specialist today to see if you qualify.
 The benefits are great for a home buyer looking to purchase a home.

 With a VA loan, there are no income restrictions and homes do not have to be VA approved.
 A large benefit is that there is no down payment required.
 VA loans also allow veterans 103.15% financing without PMI or private mortgage insurance or 20% of a second mortgage.
 This means more of the homeowner’s monthly mortgage is going towards the loan amount.
 Up to $6,000 is also allowed for energy efficient improvements in the home.
 This all allows a veteran to qualify for a loan amount larger than what traditional financing can offer including FHA, Fannie Mae, and conforming loans.
 If you are able to provide a down payment, the lender may increase your loan amount.